Skip to main content

 Requesting access to a team

-People with the role of Member must request access to join a team.
+People with the Member access level must request access to join a team.
 In order to request access:

-2. To the right of the team's name, click on Request access.
+2. To the right of the team's name, click Request access.

 3. An email is then sent to teammates with Can manage team permissions notifying this new request.
 If there are no teammates with Can manage team permissions, the email is sent to workspace managers.